samishken/lab/EKS/Secrets-eks.md

 ---
 ## How do we fetch from these external tools?

-- container storage interface (CSI) driver... is used to fetch secrets from Hashicorp Vault and Secrets manager.
+- Container Storage Interface (CSI) driver... is used to fetch secrets from Hashicorp Vault and Secrets manager.

--
+- the driver will be used to mount the external secret storage tools
+- CIS driver will go out and fetch secrets from AWS Secret Storage and mount them on the pod as a volume.